stastnypremysl/lsql-csv/README.md

     lsql-csv -d: '/etc/passwd, &1.*, if &1.3 >= 1000'

 The `-d:` optional argument means the primary delimiter is `:`.
-In previous examples we used overnaming, which allows us to give a data source file `/etc/passwd` give a name `p`.
+In previous examples we used overnaming, which allows us to give a data source file `/etc/passwd` a name `p`.

 If you know SQL, you can read it as `from /etc/passwd P select * where P.UID >= 1000`.
-As you can see, lsql style is more compressed then standard SQL.
+As you can see, lsql style is more compressed than standard SQL.

 The output might be: